asgood23/STATIONS/diverse-tomes/fruit-veg-spells.md

 # d* Fruit and Vegetable Spells

+Strange and unpredictable spells for veggie lovers; use at your own risk.

+Work in progress, objects may have shifted during flight.

 1. **Apple Jack** - target apple grows in size and density and can function as a jack to elevate items
 2. **Peach Impediment** - target cannot speak, because now their mouth is full of delicious peaches
 3. **Bananarang** - target banana can now be thrown as a boomerang (still edible)